EricFram/EricFram.github.io/_posts/2015-05-12-Intl_Comps_w_AppAnnie.md

 ---
 layout: post
-title: "Using App Annie Connect Data to Compare App Revenue and Downloads by Territory in R"
+title: "How to Process App Annie Data in R to Compare App Revenue and Downloads by Territory"
 date: 2015-05-13
 categories: [R-Programming, Insights]
 ---